JaneJoseph20/Jane-Projects/README.md

-# Jane-School-Projects
+# Jane-Projects
 Hello there!
-I'm Jane, a passionate Master in Business Analytics student at DU - Daniels College of Business, anticipating graduation in March 2024.
-Throughout my academic journey, I've had the privilege of working on a diverse array of projects.
-Join me as I highlight some of the exciting projects I've undertaken during my master's program.
+I'm Jane Joseph, a recent graduate with a Master's in Business Analytics from Denver University - Daniels College of Business.
+Embarking on my journey into the professional world, I'm thrilled to showcase a selection of projects I've undertaken, both during my academic pursuits and beyond.

 ### Project 1: ANALYSIS OF THE SHOW F.R.I.E.N.D.S
 Leveraged Python's popular data analysis libraries in Jupyter Notebook, including Pandas and NumPy, to perform comprehensive data cleaning and analysis of the Friends TV show dataset from Kaggle.
 Utilized Pandas to import and manipulate Series and DataFrame objects for efficient data wrangling and exploration.
 Employed Matplotlib and Seaborn data visualization libraries to generate insightful charts and graphs, such as heatmaps and bar charts, that helped highlight key data patterns and trends.